Family Visas UK

 UKVI Fees for Your ILR Application

-In addition to our fixed fee for assisting you with your ILR application as a bereaved partner, you are also required to pay the Home Office UKVI fees, which are £2,885.
+In addition to our fixed fee for assisting you with your ILR application as a bereaved partner, you are also required to pay the Home Office UKVI fees, which are £3,029.

 What Are Our Other Related Services?

-Frequently Asked Questions (FAQs) For ILR As A Bereaved Partner
+Frequently Asked Questions (FAQs) For ILR as a Bereaved Partner

-Following are the various Frequently Asked Questions (FAQs) about an application for ILR as a bereaved partner:
+The following are the various Frequently Asked Questions (FAQs) about an application for ILR as a bereaved partner:

-You can apply any time after your partner’s death.
+You can apply for ILR as a bereaved partner from inside the UK any time after your partner’s death.
 You do not have to wait until your current visa expires.

 No, you cannot apply for ILR as a bereaved partner through Super Priority Service because the Home Office UKVI do not offer Super Priority Service for ILR as a bereaved partner despite publishing on their website that such service is available.